Join Our Mailing List

 Conservation Police Officer Amanda Nevel has been employed with the Virginia Department of Wildlife Resources for six years.
 CPO Nevel is assigned to the Northern Neck of Virginia and enjoys her work in wildlife enforcement.
 She has been hosting Women and Youth Hunter Education Program classes to empower more women to the outdoors for the last five years.
 Nevel participates actively in outreach for the community by hosting educational events.
 In her free time, CPO Nevel enjoys backpacking the Appalachian Trail and has completed over 250 miles so far in Virginia.
 She enjoys hunting, fishing, the outdoors, and traveling.
 She has been to Colorado for a pheasant hunt and has also participated in a women’s antelope hunt in Wyoming.
 Nevel enjoys all kinds of angling, whether for grouper offshore in Florida or for bass in local private ponds or for striped bass in her home waters of the Chesapeake Bay.
 We are pleased to have Amanda as one of our instructors at this year’s Beyond the Cast Women’s Fly Fishing Symposium.
 Amanda's class How to Interact with Wildlife proved so popular in 2023, that we are offering this class to the general public in 2024.

 Tom Rosenbauer has been a fly fisher for 50 years and was a commercial fly tier by age 14.
 He has fished extensively across North America, in England’s fabled chalk streams, on Christmas Island, and in the Bahamas, Belize, Kamchatka, and Chile.
 He is credited with bringing bead-head flies to North America and is the inventor of the Big Eye hook, Magnetic Net Retriever, and tungsten beads for fly tying.
 Rosenbauer has some 20 fly fishing books in print including The Orvis Fly-Fishing Guide; Reading Trout Streams; Prospecting for Trout; Casting Illusions; Fly Fishing in America; Approach and Presentation; Trout Foods and Their Imitations; Nymphing Techniques; Leaders, Knots, and Tippets; Dry-Fly Techniques; The Orvis Fly Fishing Encyclopedia; and The Orvis Fly-Tying Guide, which won a 2001 National Outdoor Book Award.
 Salt, Rosenbauer’s collaboration with photographer Andy Anderson, also won a National Outdoor Book Award in 2014.
 He has been published in Field & Stream, Outdoor Life, Catalog Age, Fly Fisherman, Gray’s Sporting Journal, Sporting Classics, Fly Rod & Reel, AudubonMen’s Journal, and more.
 His latest book, Fly Fishing for Trout—The Next Level, was published in November 2016.
 Rosenbauer is the writer and narrator of “The Orvis Fly-Fishing Guide Podcast,” one of the top outdoor podcasts on iTunes.
 Rosenbauer has worked for the Orvis Company for 44 years in a variety of capacities.
 In 2022 he was awarded Fly Rod & Reel’s Angler of the Year Award for his many educational efforts in books, magazine articles, and his podcast.
 He lives with his wife and son in southern Vermont on the banks of his favorite trout stream.
-We are delighted to have Tom Rosenbauer return this year to teach two special classes Reading the Water, (Saturday only) & Matching the Hatch, both with limited seating.
+We are delighted to have Tom Rosenbauer return this year to teach two special classes Reading the Water, & Matching the Hatch, both with limited seating.

 Allen Rupp has been tying flies for 30 years now.
 Growing up around the District of Columbia, his first fish on the fly were Potomac River smallies.
 Allen now owns and operates Fly On the Water and while he lives in New York City, his flies have caught fish all over the world–from Belize, Chile, Canada, Mexico, the UK, and the Seychelles to Colorado, Montana, New York, Wisconsin, and beyond.
 Lately saltwater fish–and especially snook–have been taking up most of his time.
 This is Allen’s second appearance at the Virginia Fly Fishing & Wine Festival. and we are pleased to have him.
-New this year is an all day Friday fly ting class for dedicated bass fly tyers called The Complete Near Nuff Fly Tying School based on the work of famed fly tyer Dave Whitlock who Allen studied under.
+New this year is an all day Sunday fly ting class for dedicated bass fly tyers called The Complete Near Nuff Fly Tying School based on the work of famed fly tyer Dave Whitlock who Allen studied under.
 This limited seating class will be held at the festival hotel.
 Allen will also be offering a Saltwater Fly Tying Techniques Class on Sunday afternoon on the festival grounds.
 We anticipate both classes selling out so don't wait to make your reservations.

 Mark Signorino is a Fly Fishers International Certified Casting Instructor from Erie, Pennsylvania.
 He is involved with the Gem City Outdoorsmen Fly Tiers and is a director for the Franklin, Pennsylvania-based FFI Affiliate club Keystone Fly Fishers.
 Signorino has competed in American Casting Association events, is a helper/instructor for Pennsylvania Fish & Boat Commission fly-fishing seminars, teaches "Fly Fishing 101" classes at state parks in Western Pennsylvania, and is a volunteer with Project Healing Waters Fly Fishing.
 He is a member of the Lake Erie Advisory Council, the purpose of which is to present new projects, easements, and land acquisitions that are funded through the monies generated from the Lake Erie Stamp fishing permit.
 Signorino's first article, "So you received a fly tying kit for Christmas--now what?" has been published in MidCurrent.
 When he isn't teaching, Signorino is an avid steelhead, trout, and bass fisherman.